yonggqiii/it5100a-notes/src/types/sections/type_systems.md

 successfully determined the types of every expression in the program fragment, and concluded that it is well-typed.

-Now that you are familiar with the basic typing rules and how (roughly) types are inferred, the next step is to get comfortable writing programs with static types.
-Generally this comes with practice, but one great way to get you started with typeful programming is to try letting the types guide your programming.
+Now that you are familiar with the basic typing rules and (roughly) how types are inferred, the next step is to get comfortable writing programs with static types.
+Generally this comes with practice, but one great way to get you started with typeful programming is to try letting the _types guide your programming_.

 Suppose we are trying to define a function `f` that receives an integer `x` and returns a string showing the result of